 The Fund is an "interval fund," a type of fund which, in order to provide liquidity to shareholders, has adopted a fundamental investment policy to make quarterly offers to repurchase between 5% and 25% of its outstanding Shares at NAV.
-Subject to applicable law and approval of the Board, for each quarterly repurchase offer, the Fund expects to offer to repurchase a maximum of 5% of the Fund's outstanding Shares at NAV, which is the minimum amount permitted.
 The Fund makes quarterly repurchase offers in the months of February, May, August and November.
-Written notification of each quarterly repurchase offer (the "Repurchase Offer Notice") is sent to shareholders at least 21 calendar days before the repurchase request deadline (i.e., the date by which shareholders can tender their Shares in response to a repurchase offer) (the "Repurchase Request Deadline").
+Written notification of each quarterly repurchase offer (the "Repurchase Offer Notice") is sent to shareholders at least 21, and not more than 42, calendar days before the repurchase request deadline (i.e., the date by which shareholders can tender their Shares in response to a repurchase offer) (the "Repurchase Request Deadline").
 The Fund's Shares are not listed on any securities exchange, and the Fund anticipates that no secondary market will develop for its Shares.
 Accordingly, you may not be able to sell Shares when and/or in the amount that you desire.
 Thus, the Shares are appropriate only as a long-term investment.
 In addition, the Fund's repurchase offers may subject the Fund and shareholders to special risks.
-See "Principal Risks of the Fund - Repurchase Offers Risk" below.
+See "Special Risk Considerations - Repurchase Offers Risk" below.